 What are the risks?

-Possible risks from the use of a CVAD include:
+Possible problems with a CVAD include:

 • Kinking.
 A twisted or kinked CVAD must be repositioned or replaced.